Blue Sky Habitat Fund

 Mill Creek – Lower Columbia River, Clatsop County, Oregon

 The goals of this project are to increase spawning in Mill Creek by threatened anadromous salmonids, and to improve access to, and quality of, rearing habitat in lower Mill Creek for juvenile salmonids, both those that hatched in Mill Creek and those traveling down the Columbia River on their way to the sea.
 This project is the final phase of efforts to reconnect Mill Creek hydrologically and to create fish passage for native salmonids.
-The project will remove a 10’ x 10’ reinforced-concrete box culvert and excavate 250 feet of adjacent roadbed, removing all hydrologic restriction of the tidal prism and its floodplain at the site.
+The project removed a 10’ x 10’ reinforced-concrete box culvert and excavated 250 feet of adjacent roadbed, removing all hydrologic restriction of the tidal prism and its floodplain at the site.
 This box culvert is the last hydrologic barrier in Mill Creek and removing it will improve fish access to approximately 2.4 miles of habitat.
-Native fish benefited: Lower Columbia River Steelhead, Lower Columbia River Coho Salmon, Lower Columbia River Chinook Salmon, and Columbia River Chum Salmon (juvenile and spawning)
+Native fish benefited: Lower Columbia River Steelhead, Coho Salmon, Chinook Salmon, and Columbia River Chum Salmon.

 Post-Archie Creek Fire Instream Habitat Restoration – Partnership for the Umpqua Rivers